 Signing Up for a Vendor Forum Blogging Account

 ■ A request for a blogging account on the Vendor Forum must come directly from the individual whose name will be on the blogs, from that individual's corporate email address.

-■ Only one representative from each vendor will be allowed to maintain a blogging account for the Vendor Forum at any particular time, if that vendor does not sponsor DEVOPSdigest.
+■ Only one representative from each vendor will be allowed to maintain a blogging account on the Vendor Forum at any particular time, if that vendor does not sponsor DEVOPSdigest.
 Once a company's blogger is established, that same byline must be used for all future blogs from that company.
-The only time the byline can be changed is if the blogger is no longer with the company; the blogger has moved to a different part of the company and no longer has any involvement with DevOps; or the blogger is no longer blogging and has not posted a blog for a long time.
-To change the blogger for your company, contact Pete Goldin, Editor and Publisher of DEVOPSdigest.
+The only time the byline can be changed is if the blogger is no longer with the company, or the blogger has not posted a blog in the last 24 months.

 ■ DEVOPSdigest sponsors are allowed multiple blogging accounts on the Vendor Forum.
-Platinum and Gold Sponsors are eligible for an unlimited number of blogging accounts, and Silver Sponsors are eligible for up to 8 blogging accounts.
 This sponsor benefit is especially helpful for companies with multiple thought leaders in the industry who would like to claim authorship for their own blogs.
+With a DEVOPSdigest sponsorship, your CEO, CTO, CMO, technology evangelists and others can all blog.
 Click here to find out how you can sponsor DEVOPSdigest.

-■ If a blogger leaves a company, moves to a new company, and continues to blog, all blogs posted by that blogger – past and present – will reference the new company.
+■ Blogs go with the blogger.
+This means if a blogger leaves a company, moves to a new company in the DevOps industry or a related market, and continues to blog, all blogs posted by that blogger – past and present – will reference the new company.
 References to the previous company will be removed from the previous blogs.
-This would only happen if the blogger remains in the DevOps industry or a related market.
+Exceptions to this rule can be made for sponsors, if requested.

 Rules for Blogging on the Vendor Forum